costajob/app-servers/README.md

 ##### Considerations
 I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM during the last two decades.
-Jetty uses one thread per connection, delivering consistent results (accepting JVM memory consumption and warm-up times)
+Is a known fact that memory consumption is not one of the key benefits of JVM.

 ##### Concurrency and parallelism
 JVM allows Java to use all of the available cores.
-Is a known fact that memory consumption is not one of the JVM key benefits.

 ### Rust Hyper
 Rust does not include (yet) an HTTP server into its standard library, so i picked one of the more mature micro-framework available: [Hyper](http://hyper.rs/).